You will find our current Safeguarding Policy, together with the Covid 19 specific addendum to this, on the School

-Throughout the duration of the nationwide school closure announced by the government in March 2020, as we were able to invite more children back into school in the summer term, when since school has fully reopened in September with our new risk assessments and protocols in place, and since the new national lockdown started in January 2021, staff at Dunnington CE Primary School have worked and continue to work to maintain the link between home and school.
-We recognise the importance of working together to safeguard all children during this unprecedented time.
+Throughout the periods of nationwide school partial closures announced by the government, as we always do when we are open to all pupils, staff at Dunnington CE Primary School have worked and continue to work to maintain the link between home and school.
+We recognise the importance of working together to safeguard all children during these unprecedented time.

 This page is designed to ensure that all students and their parents have information and guidance to ensure children are kept as safe and have access to support whether they are attending school in person or learning remotely.

 Should you have a concern about the welfare of a young person, you can access support through the usual support routes at school.
 Our staff continue to offer the support necessary to our students.

 Mrs Caroline Hancy and Mrs Edwina Subritzky are the Designated Safeguarding Leads and Miss Ashleigh Stewart is our Safeguarding and Wellbeing Advisor for South York Multi-Academy Trust.
 All of these staff are available via email: